 A survey published in October 2019 suggest that most people in Germany continue to support onshore wind power, with 82 percent of respondents saying its use as part of the country's energy transition is very important or at least quite important.
-But the technology's rapid spread and development also has sparked a parallel increase in protest movements across the country that refuse to embrace the green power installations in their neighbourhood or say they worry about the turbines' impact on local environments.
-“The great fear of a ‘wind industry-desert,” “Wind power?
-Yes, but not on my doorstep,” “Protest pays off: wind power plans binned” – headlines like the ones above become a common sight in the country’s local as well as national newspapers.
-Activist website windwahn.de (“wind delusion”) lists over 660 active citizen initiatives that oppose wind power projects in Germany.
+But the technology's rapid spread and development also has sparked a parallel increase in protest movements across the country who refuse to embrace the green power installations in their neighbourhood or say they worry about the turbines' impact on local environments.
+“The great fear of a ‘wind industry desert,” “Wind power?
+Yes, but not on my doorstep,” “Protest pays off: wind power plans binned” – headlines like these have become a common sight in the country’s local and national newspapers and according to anti-wind power activist website windwahn.de (“wind delusion”) lists over 660 active citizen initiatives that oppose wind power projects in Germany.

 General acceptance of wind power installations

 Despite adamant rejection of wind power by individual interest groups, the predominant sentiment among the German population towards renewables is positive; approval rates for further expansion still reach up to 93 percent, according to a 2018 survey by the Renewable Energies Agency (AEE).
-[See the CLEW factsheet on citizen’s support for Energiewende for details].
+[See the CLEW factsheet on citizens’ support for Energiewende for details].

 Accpeptance tends to shrink, however, the closer turbine locations move to respondents' homes.
 According to an earlier AEE survey published by strom-report.de, 52 percent of Germans would accept wind turbines in their immediate neighbourhood – the second best rate for any form of power production after solar power, which 73 percent of those surveyed said they would tolerate.
 Conventional power plants, however, fare much worse in this respect, with coal and nuclear plants being rejected by 94 and 95 percent, respectively.
 However, these generally occupy less surface area than the nearly 30,000 onshore wind turbines spread over the country in 2019.